1Then Jesus was led up by the spirit into the desert to be tempted by the Devil.a

 24And the report of him went out into all Syria, and they brought to him all who were sick, taken with various diseases and torments, and afflicted by demons, and epileptic, and paralyzed, and he healed them.

-25And great multitudes followed him from Galilee and Decapolis and Jerusalem and Judea and from beyond the Jordan.
+25And large crowds followed him from Galilee and Decapolis and Jerusalem and Judea and from beyond the Jordan.